PitcherAG/vue-tools/docs/utils.md

 ### contextExec

-#### ATTENTION: these function are considered unsafe.
+#### ATTENTION: these functions are considered unsafe.
 Be sure that you know what you are doing and that the input is validated.

 executes a question template in a give context and returns a Boolean